 Cancellations occur when registration is cancelled prior to the first day of the term.
 Requests for cancellations must be communicated to the registrar.
-Requests for cancellations received after classes begin will only be granted when the requestor never attended class or used university resources.
 Pre-booked travel/trip expenses are not refundable for cancellations.

 Tuition and Fees

 Tuition and Fee grids are available from the lcu.edu website to assist students in estimating the cost of attendances based on enrolled semester credit hours.
 LCU reserves the right, without notice in this or any other publication, to change, amend, add to, or otherwise alter any or all fees, dues, or rates subject to authorization by the LCU Board, the Executive Leadership Team or Collaborative Dean and Chief Financial Officer approval.